Extending your student visa through International Student Support

 Step 5- request an appointment with an International Student Adviser

 Save your Tier 4 student online application form as a PDF document and email it to us as an attachment at least 4 weeks before your visa expires.
 Please identify your email as ‘Tier 4 Student Online Application’ in the subject box.
 In the main body of the email include the following information:

 - Student ID number

 - The date your current visa will expire

 - How many dependants you have (if applicable)

-We will contact you within 5 working days to book an individual appointment for you to review your application with an International Student Adviser.
-If all is complete you will pay the fee and submit the application online.
+We will contact you within 5 working days to book an individual appointment to review your application with an International Student Adviser.
+If all is complete you will pay the Immigration Health Surcharge (for more information see our guide to extending your student visa) and the application fee and submit the application online.

 Here is a brief list of the documents you will need to prepare.
 More information can be found in our guide to extending your student visa:

 - All passports used to travel to and remain in the UK including your current passport;